Have you ever logged into your Google Analytics account? Have you even got a Google Analytics account set-up for your charity's website?

 6. Site Content

-Wondering if that blog post you posted last month has been read?
-Take a look at top performing site content – what content keeps visitors on the site the longest and what content has the lowest bounce rate?
+Wondering if that blog post you published last month has been read?
+Take a look at top performing site content – which content keeps visitors on the site the longest and which has the lowest bounce rate?
 Get to grips with this and any future content you create is sure to be successful.

 Keep tabs on your aims and objectives.
 Want to track downloads or donations?
 Set goals and receive alerts when you’ve hit a target.